Humanities Building, University Road

 - "The word is not enough: A new methodology for assessing monumental epigraphy.
 A case study from Imperial Ephesos", American Journal of Archaeology (July 2013).

 - "The power of images at Aphrodisias: The role of digital resources in transforming our approach to palaeography in monumental inscriptions" pp 367-389- in Digital and Traditional Epigraphy in Context.
-Proceedings of the EAGLE 2016 is on line and freely downloadable at the following link:
+Proceedings of the EAGLE 2016 Conference( published July 2017).
+This volume is published online and freely downloadable at the following link:

 - "Understanding the Roman Empire: A brief history" published by Oxford Analytica, 2008.